 Demographic information is collected for HUD reporting purposes only.
-The information in the above table does not fully capture the total racial and ethnic composition of families served during PY22, as the preselected choices in the CAPER do not capture families that identified as "Other multi-racial" under accomplishment data.
-Under the programs that tracked racial and ethnic data, 39 families assisted identified as White, 8 families identified as Black or African American, and 10 families identified as Other multi-racial, therefore the actual total of families assisted totaled 57 rather than 47.
-There was also a program that served 354 individuals of a variety of races/ethnicities, however due to the nature of the encounters with the specific beneficiaries/individuals, there are security concerns about asking for race/ethnicity data for reporting purposes, therefore, racial/ethnic information was not tracked and instead they tracked the total number of new and continuing beneficiaries that were served by the program.
+The information in the above table does not fully capture the total racial and ethnic composition of families served during PY23, as the preselected choices in the CAPER do not capture families that identified as "Other multi-racial" under accomplishment data.
+Under the programs that tracked racial and ethnic data, 44 families assisted identified as White, 4 families identified as Black or African American, and 10 families identified as Other multi-racial, therefore the actual total of families assisted totaled 63.
+There was also a program that served 280 individuals of a variety of races/ethnicities, however due to the nature of the encounters with the specific beneficiaries/individuals, there are security concerns about asking for race/ethnicity data for reporting purposes, therefore, racial/ethnic information was not tracked and instead they tracked the total number of new and continuing beneficiaries that were served by the program.